 One of the best advantages of a Dakota fire hole is that it requires less wood than a regular fire.
 This can be very important in areas without a lot of firewood available.
 Using less wood makes your energy use more efficient and it is not as damaging to the landscape.
 When you’re done with the fire, you can easily fill the hole in, leaving very little trace of your presence.
 Always remember to fully extinguish a fire before leaving it.

 Overall the Dakota fire pit is an excellent tool to have in your survival skills arsenal.
-Check out some of our other fire-related survival articles!

 About the Author: Jeremy Williams is an experienced wilderness skills educator and wildlife tracker.
 He was an instructor at Alderleaf.
 Learn more about Jeremy Williams.